PolyuWirelessCommunicationLab/IRS-assisted-Localization/Folder 2: IRS-assisted AOA estimation/README.md

 # How to run?
 model.m is the main function.
 For more details about each function, please refer to the code.

+# Update
+We add some references for parameter setting.
+Please refer to the code for more information.